joaernesto33/udacicards/README.md

 ## Before You Begin
-This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
+This project was bootstrapped with Create React Native App.

-Below you'll find information about performing common tasks.
-The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

 This project was tested for android environment.
 The UdaciCards project is a post app that allows you to study collections of cards.
 Also, the app will allow users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks. <br>